 Investment property

 Carrying amount at beginning 1,050 1,050

+Increase in fair value 50 -

-Net carrying value 1,050 1,050
+Net carrying value 1,100 1,050

-Investment property at 30 June 2021 comprises of a residential property that was gifted to Guide Dogs Victoria in previous years, that is leased to a third party and has a no sale obligation for five years.
-Rental revenue from investment property during the year amounted to \$31,379.
-The fair value of the property is based on the Directors valuation dated 30 June 2021.
+Investment property at 30 June 2022 comprises of a residential property that was gifted to Guide Dogs Victoria in previous years, which is leased to a third party and has a no sale obligation for five years.
+Rental revenue from investment property during the year amounted to \$23,670 (30 June 2021: \$31,379).
+The fair value of the property is based on a range of independent valuations obtained by Management in August 2022.